Priestley-Centre/Near_term_warming/README.md

 # Note

-The data in this repository relates to the following paper in review:
+The data and code in this repository relates to the following paper in review:

 McKenna C. M., A. C. Maycock, P. M. Forster, C. J. Smith, K. B. Tokarska, Stringent mitigation substantially reduces risk of unprecedented near-term warming rates, Nature Climate Change, in review.